renegare/skip/README.md

 ```

-Now you can do this:
+Now you can do this (dont be fooled, it is less PHP code):

 ```
+<?php
 require_once __DIR__.'/../vendor/autoload.php';

 $configPaths = array(__DIR__ . '/config', __DIR__ . '/dev/config', __DIR__ . '/live/config');